sonyapat/pokemon-character-filter/README.md

 # pokemon-character-filter
-An interactive Python web app used to dynamically filter Pokémon characters.
+A Python web app used to dynamically filter Pokémon characters.
 ---

 ## 🎥 Demo